Freelancers

 Compare Notion, HoneyBook, and Dubsado for freelance client intake so you can choose the right level of structure, flexibility, and setup overhead.

-If you are choosing between Notion, HoneyBook, and Dubsado for freelance client intake, you are really choosing between three different levels of process.
+If you are choosing between Notion, HoneyBook, and Dubsado for freelance client intake, you are not just comparing software.
+You are deciding how much system you actually need.

 Short answer